CARL D. PERKINS GOVERNMENT RELATIONS AWARD

 The Carl D. Perkins Government Relations Award honors an ACA member who has made a significant contribution to the counseling profession, or individuals served by the profession, by influencing public policy at the state or national level.

-2022 Carl D. Perkins Government Relations Award Recipient
+2023 Carl D. Perkins Government Relations Award Recipients

 Background and Purpose